ssjw/new-host-setup/backup-pi-configuration.md

 Edit `/etc/default/burp` after installing burp via apt-get.

+## Sensible Encryption Setup
+A sensible setup for encryption that I've settled on is the following:

+- A separate partition for encrypted swap
+- An unencrypted filesystem for root (so that we can boot the system and ssh into it to decrypt everything needed to run services and allow normal users to log in)
+- An encrypted btrfs filesystem with subvolumes for mounting at /home, /var/www/, /var/nextcloud/data, /var/mysql, etc.
+- A user (unlocker) with home as /unlocker so that it is accessable on boot

+### Normal operation
+1. Allow the system to boot
+2. Log in as unlocker and open the encrypted partition(s)
+3. mount the encrypted partitions
+4. start the services that depend on the encrypted partition

+The last two steps can be combined into a script.
+Some of this is in the ssjw/new-host-setup repo on Github.

 ## Setting Up Disk Encryption

 ### Write Random Noise to Disk to Mask Filesystem